giacbrd/SmartPipeline/docs/usage.rst

 Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
-Useful when the creation is slow, e.g., the stage carries the construction of big data structures.
+Useful when long tasks must be executed at creation, e.g., the stage carries the construction of big data structures.

 Remember to call :meth:`.Pipeline.build` at the end of stages "concatenation"